eburghar/envlt/README.md

 ```

-By default, `envlt` starts with an empty context meaning no variables are exported to `cmd`.
+By default, `envlt` starts with an empty context, meaning that no variables are exposed to `cmd`.
 There is 3 options to
-alter this behavior, and you can mix together:
+alter this behavior you can mix together:

 - `-i` import all accessible variables "as is"
-- `-I` import only the variables that match an expression
+- `-I` import only the variables that match an expression with a backend
 - `-V` define new variables or import existing ones

 # Variable expression